Saturday, January 9, 2016

 I learned that names and labels are important, so when the word "Valhalla" was whispered in my ear on several occasions, I paid attention.
 It seems this word was bandied about most often when they learned I live on the north shore of Boston, close to the coast and fishing ports.
 I was accustomed to my politics being tested, and the lawyer in me knew enough to nod knowingly and say nothing.
 All the while I noticed my hands grew a mite bit cold and shaky.

-During my jammie-clad research for Book #3 (tentatively entitled The Wake), I came across an article by the BBC that talked about Bulger's gunrunning operation out of the Gloucester ports.
+During my jammie-clad research for my newest book, The Wake, I came across an article by the BBC that talked about Bulger's gunrunning operation out of the Gloucester ports.
 In September of 1984, a fishing boat named Valhalla was loaded with ice and guns and rendezvoused with an Irish fishing vessel off the coast of Kerry.
 The authorities were tipped, the Valhalla was seized as it re-entered U.S. waters, and the method of using ships to move guns, drugs, and more was disrupted.
 The body of the alleged informant was identified using his mother's DNA in 2000.

 My skin got a little crawly right about then.
 The Charity fabricated an organization readers believe to be true and The Troubles surrounds an actual IRA bombing of the Arndale shopping district in Manchester, England that remains unsolved.
 Mini spoiler alert, but The Troubles hints at explosives and other unsavory items being hidden in the gear and feed needed for international horse transports via--you guessed it--ships.
 It seems that my fiction, once again, was very close to truth.